Editor’s Note: Follow CNN’s Diana Magnay’s Twitter feed from the court in Oslo.

 Most of the relatives of the victims did not want Breivik’s remarks televised, and presiding Judge Wenche Elizabeth Arntzen rejected Breivik’s claim that airing it was a human right.
 She ruled that his testimony would not be broadcast, and court papers indicated the five judge hearing the case did not want the trial to become a platform for Breivik to air his political views, or for them to distract from the legal issues involved.

 One of the judges was disqualified before the hearing began for saying online that the death penalty was the right punishment for Breivik.
 Both the prosecution and defense asked that Thomas Indrebo be removed for leaving a comment on a news website that “only the death penalty” would be the right thing in the case.
 Norway does not have the death penalty.

-Breivik says his rampage was meant to save Norway from being taken over by multicultural forces and to prevent ethnic cleansing of Norwegians, said his lawyer, Geir Lippestad.
-In his manifesto, Breivik railed against Muslim immigration and European liberalism, including the Labour Party, which he said was allowing the “Islamification of Europe.”
-And in court, he called the trial political and objected to the judge’s friendship with a former justice minister.
+Breivik says his rampage was meant to save Norway from being taken over by multicultural forces and to prevent ethnic cleansing of Norwegians.
+In a 1,500-page manifesto attributed to him, Breivik railed against Muslim immigration and European liberalism – including the ruling Labour Party, which he said was allowing the “Islamification of Europe.”

 On Tuesday, he said he wept as he watched the film because he was thinking about his country and ethnic group dying.
 Lawyers for the victims had said Monday that “No one thought he was crying for the victims.”